fgnt/speaker_reassignment/README.md

 python -m speaker_reassignment sc_poly hyp.json  # Spectral clustering with polynomial attenuation
 python -m speaker_reassignment kmeans hyp.json  # Just k-means
 ```
-Each will write a new JSON file, e.g. `hyp_SLR_SC_step0.25.json` with the reassignments.
+Each command will create a new JSON file, e.g. `hyp_SLR_SC_step0.25.json` with the reassigned segments corresponding to the used options.

 # Example

-For one of our experiments (TS-SEP + GSS), we uploaded all files.
+For one of our experiments on LibriCSS (TS-SEP + GSS), all necessary files were uploaded.
 In [`egs/tssep_gss_wavLMASR`](https://github.com/fgnt/speaker_reassignment/tree/master/egs/tssep_gss_wavLMASR)
 you can find a `run.sh` script, that runs the speaker reassignment on the
 LibriCSS dataset.
 The script downloads the enhanced data, the `hyp.json` file
 and the `ref.stm` from
 [huggingface](https://huggingface.co/datasets/boeddeker/libri_css_tssep_gss_wavLMASR).
-It then runs multiple speaker reassignment and calculates
+It then runs the speaker reassignment for multiple parameterizations and calculates
 the cpWER for each of them.
 Finally, it prints the cpWER for each speaker reassignment:
 ```bash